Best Personal Item Backpacks 2026: 5 Packs That Fit Under the Seat

 Can you bring a personal item backpack and a carry-on?

 On most airlines, yes.
 You get one carry-on for the overhead bin and one personal item for under the seat.
-Spirit and Frontier often charge for the overhead carry-on but still include a personal item.
+Frontier often charges for the overhead carry-on but still includes a personal item.
 Our carry-on and backpack guide breaks down that setup in more detail.

 What should you pack in a personal item backpack?